-2. The hearing on the petition was held on 18-7-2017 at the Office of the Commission.
+- 2. The hearing on the petition was held on 18-7-2017 at the Office of the Commission.
 During the hearing the representatives of KSEB and representatives of Kerala HT-EHT Industrial Electricity Consumers Association were present.
 Shri.
-Bipin Shankar, Deputy Chief Engineer representing KSEB Ltd presented the petition and responded to the queries of the Commission.

-- 3. According to KSEB Ltd, the Commission disallowed some of the claims and made factual errors in assessment while approving certain expenses.
-Under interest and financing charges an amount of Rs.92.54 crore has been disallowed by the Commission from the audited expenses.
-Out of this, Rs.4.96 crore is on account of interest on loan under R-APDRP, which was wrongly worked out by KSEB Ltd at an interest rate of 11.50% instead of 9%.
-This was pointed out by the audit.
-Accordingly, the excess debit in 2011-12 was corrected in the next year's accounts (2012-13) by crediting the same under prior period income and necessary rectification entries were made, which was disclosed in the accounts properly.
-According to KSEB Ltd, the disallowance of excess interest charges of Rs.4.96 crore in 2011-12, and also accounting the prior period income fully in the subsequent year ie., 2012-13, would result in disallowance of the said amount twice.
-Hence, KSEB Ltd has requested to consider any one item. - 4.
-With respect to interest on security deposits, the Commission allowed the actual disbursement of interest to the consumers and disallowed Rs.9.82 crore from provision for interest on security deposit created for that year.
-According to the petitioner, actual disbursement during 2011-12 is made against the provision created for previous year ie., 2010-11, hence, actual disbursement has to be made against the provision for the previous year only.
-Regarding interest on overdrafts of Rs.82.25 crore, KSEB Ltd stated that the Commission has not considered the need for the borrowing requirement other than working capital.
-The heads 'working capital' and 'interest on working capital' in the accounts are as per the provisions of the Electricity Supply Annual Accounts Rules, but KSEB Ltd uses the borrowing booked under this head to finance revenue deficit.
-The total revenue deficit is much more than the working capital borrowing, which is on account of the financial strategy adopted by the KSEB Ltd ie., use the internal resources before borrowing at lowest possible interest.
-KSEB Ltd further stated that being a regulated entity increase in provident fund balance, and non-cash flow expenses like depreciation, return on equity etc., do not create cash availability unless there are allowed to be fully recovered through tariff.
+Bipin Shankar, Deputy Chief Engineer representing KSEB Ltd presented the petition and responded to the queries of the Commission. - 3.
+In the petition, KSEB Ltd claimed that the Commission has not approved the entire expenses as per the audited accounts and in certain instances had made factual errors in assessment while approving certain components.
+In the case of interest and financing charges an amount of Rs.238.09 crore has been disallowed.
+Out of this, Rs.55.59 crore was under interest on security deposit.
+According to the petitioner, actual disbursement during 2012-13 is made against the provision created for previous year ie., 2011-12.
+Hence there is a mismatch in creating the provisions and the disbursement against the provision.
+According to KSEB Ltd actual disbursement has to be made against the provision for the previous year only and thus, Rs.86.19 crore is to be allowed for the actual payment of interest on security deposit.
+Regarding interest on overdrafts of Rs.167.94 crore, KSEB Ltd stated that the Commission has not considered the need for the borrowing requirement other than working capital. 'working capital' and 'interest on working capital' in the accounts are as per the provisions of the Electricity Supply Annual Accounts Rules, but KSEB Ltd uses the borrowing under this head to finance revenue deficit.
+According to KSEB Ltd. it had to avail overdrafts to meet the accumulated revenue gap and the interest on such borrowing were to be allowed as carrying cost of revenue gap in the truing up petition.
+The increase in revenue gap necessitates increase in overdraft.
+The actual requirement of borrowing was Rs.5277.70 crore but the actual borrowing was only 37% of the requirement.
+On account of the financial strategy adopted by the KSEB Ltd ie., use the internal resources before borrowing at lowest possible interest, the working capital borrowing was much lower than the total revenue deficit.
+KSEB Ltd further stated that being a regulated entity, increase in provident fund balance, and non-cash flow expenses like depreciation, return on equity etc., do not create cash availability unless there are allowed to be fully recovered through tariff.
 Hon.
 APTEL allows carrying cost on the unbridged revenue gap.
 The stand taken by the Commission is not as per the spirit of the orders of APTEL in 11-11-2011.
 KSEB Ltd also stated that they are eligible for carrying cost for the approved revenue gap.
-KSEB Ltd is eligible for carrying cost on Rs.1982.72 crore where as the actual borrowing was only Rs.1114.36 crore and hence borrowing is well within the limits.
-Based on the above, KSEB Ltd requested to review the decision to disallow the interest on overdrafts in its entirety and to approve the sum actually paid during the year.
+Based on the above, KSEB Ltd requested the Commission to review the decision to disallow the interest on overdrafts in its entirety and requested to approve the amount actually paid during the year.